rahulkj/rahulkj.github.io/_posts/2020-05-26-aws-route-domain-transfer.md

 }
 ```

-The above output means, your request for transfer the domain was initated and is waiting on the next step, where the target AWS account, needs to accept the transfer.
+The above output means, your request for transfer the domain was initiated and is waiting on the next step, where the target AWS account, needs to accept the transfer.

 ## Accept the domain transfer from the target account